Locations

 CPEA is well-suited for organizations planning significant BTP usage across multiple services and wanting flexibility without being tied to specific service licenses.

-SAP BTP Enterprise Agreement (BTPEA): In 2024, SAP introduced BTPEA as a refined version of CPEA.
 BTPEA is also a commit-to-consume model with prepaid credits, but it is focused exclusively on SAP BTP services (whereas CPEA could cover some broader cloud services).
-Functionally, BTPEA works like CPEA – an upfront credit pool, flexible consumption, and similar terms.
+Functionally, BTPEA operates similarly to CPEA, featuring an upfront credit pool, flexible consumption, and comparable terms.

 The key difference lies in the service catalog and incentives: new or BTP-specific services (for example, certain SAP Build or AI services or SAP Analytics Cloud’s public option) might only be available under BTPEA.

 SAP positions BTPEA for customers who are deeply invested in BTP and want to directly align their spending with BTP innovation projects.
-Per SAP’s guidance, existing CPEA customers can continue on CPEA or transition to BTPEA, but they cannot mix BTPEA and CPEA in one global account.

 Pay-As-You-Go for BTP (PayG)